Improving access to living kidney donation for Black kidney patients

 The project enrols multiple renal centres with varying staff and service structures but collects the same simple data.
 This data is used to inform continued improvement at a site level by working with clinical teams and at a project level using QI tools.

-This will show how successfully the scheme has been implemented
+The number of referrals to the GOLD Buddy scheme will show how successfully the scheme has been implemented

 These data comes from the implemented pathway and a count of referrals from other sources.
+We’ll also be collecting feedback about the project from patiens following their intial contact with GOLD.

 How do I start it in my centre?